We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What to look for from a third-party test

-The CBD product you buy must be third-party tested and have a certificate of analysis (COA) available to customers.
+The CBD product you buy must be third-party tested and have a COA available to customers.
 This is where an independent lab tests to ensure that the product contains what it says.

-Unfortunately, some companies market their wares as CBD products, but they contain no CBD at all.
+Unfortunately, some companies market their wares as CBD products, but they don’t contain any CBD.
 Reading the lab report could help you avoid these scams.

 - Dispensaries.
 If you have a dispensary or cannabis shop in your area, it’s a good idea to buy CBD there.
 The employees are more likely to be knowledgeable about the ingredients and benefits of the products.